jonathanjlau-hku/hkserosurvey2022/README.md

 # HK Covid Serosurvey 2022
-This repository contains code and available source data for "Population-based sero-epidemiological estimates of real-world vaccine effectiveness against Omicron infection in an infection-naive population, Hong Kong, January to July 2022"
+This repository contains code and available source data for "Real-world COVID-19 vaccine effectiveness against the Omicron BA.2 variant in a SARS-CoV-2 infection-naive population"

-Last revision: Dec 14, 2022
+Last revision: Jan 12, 2023

-Required software: MATLAB 2022a with Parallel Computing and Econometrics Toolboxes and R 4.2.1 with the tidyverse, pROC and cowplot packages
+Required software: MATLAB 2022a with Parallel Computing and Econometrics Toolboxes and R 4.2.1 with the tidyverse, pROC, cowplot and janitor packages

 ## Code files for analysis
 Code files: